Make a Difference in a Child’s Life

 The state requires that all Foster Parents be licensed.
 The licensing process includes the following:

-- Providing five unrelated references
+- Providing three unrelated references

 - Local fire marshal conducting a fire inspection of the home